 For years, Germany has been posting solid growth rates.
-According to the 2018 spring projection, the German economy will grow by another 2.3% in 2018.
+According to the 2018 autumn projection, the German economy will grow by another 1.8 % in 2018.
 Economic growth also translates into a strong labour market.
-At present, some 44.6 million people in Germany earn a salary or wage.
+At present, some 44.9 million people in Germany earn a salary or wage.
 Unemployment is at its lowest level for 25 years.
-According to the spring forecast, employment will increase by close to 1 million persons in 2019; unemployment will thus reach a new historic all-time low.
+According to the autumn forecast, employment will increase by 400,000 persons in 2019; unemployment will thus reach a new historic all-time low.
 Our goal is to achieve full employment by 2025.
 Our GDP growth also generates prosperity,with real net wages and salaries having risen by an annual average of more than 1.6% since 2013.
 The solid economic growth we have seen in recent years has also resulted in a substantial increase in purchasing power for large parts of our society.

 Making the social market economy shipshape for the future

 Germany is doing well at the moment.
 But the major trends of the 21st century, notably globalisation, digitisation, demographic change, recent developments within the EU, and the energy transition all represent major challenges for us to tackle.
 This does not mean that we are having to reinvent the social market economy.
 But we must make use of our current position of strength to prepare for the future.
 In its almost 70-year-old history, the German social market economy has seen constant adjustments that have allowed Germany to remain one of the most competitive economies and one that can offer high levels of prosperity to its people.